 - 1 cup batch basic yeast dough using milk as the liquid and adding 1/4 cup butter and 1/4 cup sugar

 - 1 tablespoon melted butter

 - 1 tablespoon water

-- Once the dough has risen roll it out into a large rectangle (about 20x12 inches).
+- Roll out dough and spread with cinnamon and butter: Once the dough has risen roll it out into a large rectangle (about 20x12 inches).
 Spread it with the softened butter.
 Mix the sugars and cinnamon in a small bowl and sprinkle it evenly on the dough.

-- To make the glaze whisk together all ingredients until smooth and drizzle over the cinnamon rolls.
+- Glaze: To make the glaze whisk together all ingredients until smooth and drizzle over the warm cinnamon rolls.
 Best served warm but they still taste amazing the day after!